4 Module 3: East Asian World Views

 “Before you study Zen, mountains are mountains and rivers are rivers; while you are studying Zen, mountains are no longer mountains and rivers are no longer rivers; but once you have had enlightenment, mountains are once again mountains and rivers again rivers.”
 (Ross, 183.)

 Buddhist murals at Dunhuang, Gansu province, China.
-(Painting by unknown artist, under Public Domain)
+(Painting by unknown artist, believed to be under public domain in the U.S.)

 Many of the important artworks in China, Korea, and Japan during the period from about the 4th to 11th centuries were strongly influenced by Buddhism.
 Temples throughout the region are among the greatest architectural feats of the ancient world.
 Outstanding examples of Buddhist art in East Asia include the murals in the 400+ caves in the Dunhuang Grottoes in Gansu province and the amazing statues carved from the cliffs at the Longmen Grottoes in Luoyang, Henan province, China.